nus-cs2030s/2324-s2/docs/35-logger.md

 ## `Loggable` with `Pair`

-Suppose now we want to return not only an `int`, but some additional information related to the operation on `int`.
+Suppose now we want to return not only an `int` but some additional information related to the operation on `int`.
 For instance, let's suppose we want to return a string describing the operation (for logging).
 Java does not support returning multiple values, so let's return a `Pair`.

 ```Java
 Pair<Integer,String> incrWithLog(int x) {